Jurji Zaydan: Translations

 Until recently, Zaydan's works were not available in English, but they have been translated in a dozen other languages.
 The Zaidan Foundation, set up by his grandson dr. George Zaidan to promote Arab culture, has commissioned translations of five of his twenty-two historical novels.
-The work began in 2009, and the books were due to be released in 2011 and 2012.:
+The work began in 2009, and the books were released in 2011 and 2012.